jake-t-dev/shortenit/README.md

 OR

-Start the server using Makefile
+Start the server using Make

 ```
   make run